 Happy 100,000th birthday, humanity.
 Don’t worry though, age is just a number.
 Or is it?
 Yuval explores how time and history have shaped our species and the ways in which we interact with the world around us.
 Beyond that, what are we doing for the Homo sapiens of the future?

 Creativity, emotional growth, and broadening perspectives are just some of the marketable skills to be gleaned from reading.
 Making the time for personal growth can help people feel engaged and fulfilled through the work that they produce.
-After all, if some of the world’s most successful people (ehem… Bill Gates) can find the time to pore over a few of the books we’ve included, then perhaps we all should set aside time for a decent read every now and then.
+After all, if some of the world’s most successful people (ehem… Bill Gates) can find the time to pore over a few of the books we’ve included, then perhaps we all should set aside time for a decent read of a small business book every now and then.

 You might also enjoy reading up on: